cunrein/oa-elevator/README.md

 For example, this project could have used an argument parsing lib to simplify the `main` function which would violate the minimize dependencies rule.

 *Note*: This code comes with no warranty whatsoever!
 So, run at your own risk.
-There is licensing on this you are free to use as you see fit.
+There is no licensing on this project you are free to use as you see fit.

 ## Requirements